Use SLEAP on the SWC HPC cluster#

 Model inference#

 By inference, we mean using a trained model to predict the labels on new frames/videos.
-SLEAP provides the sleap-track command line utility for running inference on a single video or a folder of videos.
+SLEAP provides the sleap track command line utility for running inference on a single video or a folder of videos.
+See the remote inference guide for more details.

 1#!/bin/bash